BrianPerel/company-employee-manager/README.md

 - Python version `3.10` used for development

 - NOTE: The app will require you to have XAMPP installed on your machine under the path `C:\xampp`.
-You will need to open the XAMPP control panel and have Apache and MySQL running before you run the app.

-- NOTE: You must set XAMPP to auto start the Apache and MySQL services
+- You must set XAMPP to auto start the Apache and MySQL services for the app to execute correctly

 - NOTE: In http://localhost/phpmyadmin/index.php under user accounts tab you will need to create a user account that matches the account listed in src code